 The days of filling out a paper GED Application Form are over.
 Registering for the GED® exam is done entirely online.
 The place to do so is GED.com/MyGED.

-The GED exam contains four independent modules, or subtests, for which you can register separately.
+The GED exam contains four independent modules, or subtests, that you can take and register and pay for separately.

 The four GED modules are rather challenging tests and proper preparation is absolutely required.